India to approve coronavirus shots green-lit by WHO, others

 But this has global implications since India is a major vaccine producer and India’s domestic needs have delayed the delivery of shots to the U.N.-backed COVAX initiative that is aimed at distributing vaccines equitably.

 India had earlier given the nod to the AstraZeneca vaccine made by Serum Institute of India and another one made by the Indian company Bharat Biotech.
-The Health Ministry said Tuesday that the Russian Sputnik V vaccine was also green-lit for emergency use.

 Now, vaccines that have received emergency use authorization by regulators in the U.S., Europe, Britain, Japan or the World Health Organization can be used in India.
+The Health Ministry also said Tuesday that the Russian Sputnik V vaccine had been green-lit for emergency use.

-The first 100 people who receive these shots will be monitored for a week to check for safety before being administered to more people, the Health Ministry said.
+The Health Ministry said that safety will be monitored in the first 100 people who receive these shots, before its use is expanded to include others.

+Dr. Shahid Jameel, who studies viruses at India’s Ashoka University, said that while the move was unlikely to help the country deal with the surge it was currently experiencing, it would help in vaccine availability going forward, consequently freeing up vaccines that could then be exported.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.